JoANeS86/SQL-Data-Warehouse-Project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository.

-This is a project proposed by Baraa Khatib Salkini, where we're building a Data Warehouse from scratch: We're loading data to a SQL Server database, where we're analyzing it, cleaning it and transforming it so the data can be utilized by final users.
+This is a project proposed by [Baraa Khatib Salkini](https://www.linkedin.com/in/baraa-khatib-salkini/?originalSubdomain=de), where we're building a Data Warehouse from scratch: We're loading data to a SQL Server database, where we're analyzing, cleaning and transforming it so the data can be utilized by final users.

 In this case, we're using the Medallion Approach, where we're building 3 layers: